Chinese Cultural Renaissance: To achieve the goal of cultural innovation by integrating Chinese and Western cultures

-Movement
+Movement process

-Chiang Kai-shek, the then President of the Republic of China who launched the movement in November 1966 - on the 100th anniversary of Sun Yat-sen's birthday - by publicly announcing the official start of the renaissance movement.
+Chiang Kai-shek, the then President of the Republic of China launched the movement in November 1966—on the 100th anniversary of Sun Yat-sen's birthday—by publicly announcing the official start of the renaissance movement.
 It was the Kuomintang's first structured plan for cultural development on Taiwan.
 Chiang himself was the head of the movement promotion council.
 Future president Lee Teng-hui was also involved in the movement and served as the president for the cultural renaissance.